 Sometimes the speakers are alums willing to do a favor for their alma mater, but it often takes a boatload of cash to secure a speaker.
-Fees can range anywhere from $25,000 to $100,000 for a commencement address, and that's before you tack on extra costs for lodging and sometimes perks like private jets.
+Fees can range anywhere from $25,000 to $100,000 for a commencement address, and that's before you tack on extra costs for lodging and occasional perks like private jets.
 There are some deals out there, though.
-For example, when Bill Clinton spoke at Florida A&M's graduation, he waived his usual $100,000 fee.
+For example, when Bill Clinton spoke at Florida A&M's graduation in 2009, he waived his usual $100,000 fee.
 The school did have to pay for his lodging and transport, which totaled over $17,000 for his entourage.

 Who received the first honorary degree?

 It might seem odd that after you've worked for years to earn your diploma, your school's just throwing around honorary degrees at graduation.
 Is this a new ego-stroking tool used to convince visiting speakers of how great they are?
 Hardly.
-The practice actually dates over 500 years.
+The practice actually dates back more than 500 years.